 1. I’m not always happy when I purr

-While cats usually purr when they’re feeling relaxed and content, occasionally a cat may also purr when they’re feeling nervous or agitated.
+While cats often purr when they’re feeling relaxed and content, occasionally a cat may also purr when they’re feeling nervous or agitated.
 Just like a child can use thumb sucking as a way to soothe themselves, your cat may use their purr as a comfort mechanism.

 2. I lick you because I love you